 The end result is something you can wear as a swimsuit cover-up or as a blouse with a tank top underneath.
 It's perfect for summery days at home or away!

 In the last few minutes of the show you'll learn how to dial your way to a smooth serger stitch!
 Learn more about the controls you see on the serger and how small adjustments can make a big difference in the end result.

 Personally, I can't imagine sewing without a serger.
 I could sing its praises all day long!
 Not just for garments but also for crafting, quilting, home decor, and most anything that involves a piece of fabric.
 In fact during the month of April I've posted a few miscellaneous serger tips on the letsgosew Facebook page.
 You can CLICK HERE to take a look.

 Are you ready to "get comfortable" and watch show #1206?
 CLICK HERE.
-This show airs until noon EST on May 5th.
+This show will air from July 28th to August 4th.
 Enjoy!